 About the Zachman Framework for Enterprise Architecture

 The Zachman Framework is a diagram with two axes.
 It was created by J.A.
-Zachman in 1987 and first was named 'Information Systems Architecture'.
+Zachman in 1987 and was first named 'Information Systems Architecture'.

 Axis 1 - The What, How, When, Who, Where, and Why